Projects in Tonga

 - Facilitating youth camps or clubs on life skills development and leadership.

-- Organizing and facilitating school-led improvement projects related to library/learning center development and management.
+- Organizing and facilitating school-led improvement projects, such as library/learning center development and management.

-- Organizing and facilitating community-led projects related to environmental awareness and resilience and disaster risk reduction.
+- Organizing and facilitating community-led projects related to environmental awareness, community resilience, and disaster risk reduction.

 Moreover, Volunteers take part in Tongan and American cultural exchange.
 Cultural understanding and intercultural engagement are key competencies to a successful Peace Corps service and not only enrich the collaboration between the Volunteer and partners but ensure a more sustainable impact.